These Peppermint Bark Brownies are a cool and refreshing holiday dessert for your party, potluck, or holiday table.

 - ⅔ cup chopped candy cane pieces

-- FOR THE BROWNIES: Adjust oven rack to middle position and heat oven to 350 degrees F.
+- Adjust oven rack to middle position and heat oven to 350 degrees F.

 - Add chocolate and butter to a medium heat-proof bowl.
 Heat at 50% power in microwave for 1 minute.
 Stir, and heat at 50% power for 30 seconds.
 Stir and repeat until chocolate and butter are melted.
 Cool for 5 minutes.